Are you worried yet?

 Does the fact that we came roaring off the market bottom bother you?

 John Mauldin believes it is.
-In a column written last June, he outlined several reasons why he believes that and why he thinks we are going to reset to a "new normal," one that involves lower consumer spending and a longer-than-usual recovery.
+In a column written last June, he outlined several reasons why he thinks we will reset to a "new normal," one that involves lower consumer spending and a longer-than-usual recovery.

 How it's been "different"

 A decade ago, people were using that phrase to justify investing in Internet companies without earnings.
-Luckily, I stayed away from those, but I did buy shares of Cisco and Advanced Micro Devices
+Luckily, I stayed away from those, but I did buy shares of Cisco and Intel, believing their hypergrowth stories would hold true.
+Others bought Oracle

-The last few years, we watched housing prices go up and up and up.
-Models used by companies like American International Group
+Over the past few years, we watched housing prices go up and up and up.
+Models used by companies like US Bancorp

 One more.
-Prior to the crash in commodity prices in mid-2008, we were told that the place to invest was in commodity companies such as fertilizer makers PotashCorp
+Before the crash in commodity prices in mid-2008, we were told that the place to invest was in commodity companies: copper producers such as Southern Copper

 Do you notice a pattern here?
 Each time investors believed that phrase, they got burned.
-And there's no reason to believe that the same won't hold true on the downside.
+And there's no reason to believe that the same won't hold true going forward.

 According to Robert Arnott, chairman of the asset management firm Research Affiliates, "The words 'This time it's different' are always a little alarming because they are used to justify poor investment choices."